sumiya11/Groebner.jl/docs/src/examples.md

     Max diam (rel): $(max_diam(gbcoeffs; rel=true))"
 ```

-However, if we lower precision to 256 bits, some of the intervals become NaN.
+However, if we lower MPFI precision to 256 bits, some of the intervals become NaN.